 General Advice for Travel in Italy

-to see too many things.
+Don't try to do or see too much - This is the biggest mistake that most travelers make.
 Think about trying to see your own country

 in one fell swoop; or even trying to see "all" of the